SNAP Benefits in Virginia: How to Apply and Qualify

 Eligibility Criteria for SNAP in Virginia

-• Income Limits: Your household income must fall below state limits, though Virginia's Broad-Based Categorical Eligibility rules may allow for higher income and no asset test.
+• Income Limits: Your household's gross monthly income must fall below set limits, although Virginia's Broad-Based Categorical Eligibility rules may allow for higher income thresholds.

-• Residency Requirements: You must live in Virginia and apply for benefits in the county or city where you reside.
+• Residency Requirements: You must live in the Virginia locality where you are applying for benefits.

-• Work Requirements: Most adults must register for work, and able-bodied adults without dependents face time limits unless they meet specific work requirement exemptions.
+• Work Requirements: Most adults must register for work, and able-bodied adults without dependents have time limits unless they meet specific work or training requirements.

-• Special Conditions: Different rules regarding income and assets may apply if you are a senior, have a disability, or are a student in higher education.
+• Special Conditions: SNAP benefits eligibility for Virginia includes special rules if you are a senior, have a disability, or are a student in higher education.

 Download the app